 Especially with young people, a certain form of psoriasis can occur following a throat infection.

-This form appears with large drop-shaped, red bumps which can attack large areas of the skin.
+This form appears with large drop-shaped, red bumps that can attack large areas of the skin.

 It is common for such acute outbreaks to disappear after a few weeks.